 The likelihood of drought was compared with Wessex Water.
-There are differences in likelihood due to VWP having a large MoD user within the network.
-However, this may be beneficial in that close cooperation with the MoD would reduce the likelihood of a hosepipe ban within the regulated network.
+There are differences in likelihood due to VWP having a large MoD user within the

 The classification of drought situations and probability of a drought itself will be assessed as part of ongoing work by VWP to update its Drought Management Plan by the end of 2020.

 VWP have been able to consider more data when determining the probability of a drought by accessing a longer history of British Geological Survey (BGS) borehole levels and then proving a correlation to observation borehole levels at Tidworth.
 This together with climate change prediction scenarios up until 2091 indicate that a drought order will likely occur every 200 years and a hosepipe ban every 50 years (assuming no mitigation by VWP and MoD cooperation).